Climate change and gender: Increased inequalities

 The IPCC Fifth Assessment Report concludes that there is 'robust evidence' for an increase of gender inequalities as a result of weather events as well as for the perpetuation of differential vulnerabilities.
 The increase of inequalities due to climate change can have several reasons.
 For example, girls often face more serious risks than boys due to unequal distribution of scarce resources within the household.
 This effect is amplified by climate change induced resource scarcity.
 Furthermore, climate change often results in an increase of out-migration of men.
 This leaves women with an increased work-load at home, resulting in a feminization of responsibilities.
 Climate change is predicted to increase frequency and magnitude of natural hazards such as extreme heat.
 During and after these hazards especially women are burdened with increased care work for children, the sick and old, adding furthermore to already significant amount of household duties.
 Women also tend to donate their food in times of food scarcity, leaving them more vulnerable to health, social and psychological damages.
+Girls are also pulled out of school to help their families deal with natural disasters.

+According to a study completed RAND and Vanderbilt University, climate change may "widen pre-existing health disparities in LGBTQ+ communities."* LGBTQ+ communities will have more exposure to environmental disasters and be more susceptible to the negative impacts from climate-related disasters.
+Additionally, these marginalized communities will not be able to recover from these disasters, as they have fewer resources to turn to for support.
+There are two reasons reason why there is a greater likelihood of these communities being exposed to climate disasters: is because of two reasons.
+One, highly affected areas include a higher population of LGBTQ+ individuals, who are more likely to witness natural disasters such as floods, extreme heat and disease outbreak, and the long term effects of those disasters.
+Two, there are structural inequalities present which can worsen the effects of climate change.
+The study mentions data from a U.S census survey, which presents data that LGBTQ+ individuals have higher rates of being displaced from their homes due to environmental disasters than their cisgender or heterosexual counterparts.